OcelotBabou/Quartz/content/8-NPC/Gods/Elementals/Siar.md

 ### Physical Description

 - **Appearance**:
-Siar is depicted as a serene and expansive figure, embodying the essence of plains and open lands.
-His form is composed of rolling hills and endless fields of grass, with a cloak of golden wheat.
-His skin has the texture of rich soil, with patches of green grass and wildflowers.
-His eyes are a calming, earthy brown, reflecting the tranquility and vastness of the plains.
-His hair is a flowing mass of tall grasses and wildflowers, constantly swaying as if moved by a gentle breeze.
-He moves with a slow, measured grace, embodying the boundless and nurturing nature of the plains.
+Siar is the embodiment of the boundless expanses that define the world's great plains and open lands.
+His form mirrors the vast landscapes he protects; his body is sculpted from rolling hills and stretches of endless fields, giving him a presence both awe-inspiring and comforting.
+His skin is textured like rich, fertile soil, interspersed with lush patches of green grass and dotted with wildflowers that bloom in a riot of colors with the seasons.

+His eyes, a vibrant green, hold the calm and wisdom of ancient lands, reflecting the tranquil expanse of the plains under an endless sky.
+Siar's hair flows with a life of its own, mimicking the undulating golden waves seen on a breezy day across a wheat field.
+Siar's cloak, woven from golden wheat, drapes over his shoulders and trails behind him, shimmering with the hues of the harvest.
 - **Height**: 480m
 - **Weight**: Unknown
 - **Distinguishing Features**: